MisganaGetachew/Student_Registration/README.md

 # Student_Registration
-A student Registration system java command line project. with best practices of object oriented programming.
+A student Registration system is java command line project. with best practices of object oriented programming.
 It supports Student and also Admin users.
 The student can register for the listed departments only (Software Engineering, Computer Engineering, and Economics).
 And The admin has all the right to ADD cources or Remove Them, Add students, or Remove Them, Find student and see All students Registerd Regardless of their Department and Year.